 Water Act, consumers are encouraged to call The Safe Drinking Water Hotline telephone number: 800-426-4791.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline (1-800-426-4791) or the Onondaga County Health Department at 315-435-6600.